 SOU grants are subject to state regulations and must follow state purchasing guidelines.
 Some commodities fall under state price agreements; these include computers, printers, some types of software, and some types of office equipment and furniture.
 Check with Business Services about price agreements.

 Travel plans should be detailed as to purpose, travelers, destinations, dates, and costs.
 Both state and funding agency travel regulations must be followed.
-State regulations are described fully in the "Faculty and Staff Orientation to Business Services" handbook and are summarized below.
+State regulations are described fully in the My SOU "Faculty and Staff" Tab under Travel and are summarized below.

 Airline reservations and ticket purchases can be made with any travel agency or airline.
 We recommend that two or more quotes be obtained to secure the lowest price.
 If quotes are obtained, please document them on or attach them to the travel expense report form in order to assist Business Services in documenting savings to auditors.
 For federal grants, air travel normally must be at economy fare, and use of US carriers is required for foreign travel, except in special circumstances.

 Meals & Lodging